mihai2000q/ConsiliumTempus-be/Readme.md

 ## Testing

 The backend of the application is tested using the **xUnit** framework.
 The tests are divided into Unit and Integration Tests.<br>
-For more information check out the documentation on [Testing](docs/Testing.md)
+For more information check out the documentation on [Testing](docs/Testing.md).

+## Git

+The application is stored on the well known cloud-based service and version control **Github**. <br>
+More about the convetions for Git can be found [here](docs/Git.md).

 ## Architecture

 The architecture implemented in this application is following the principles of Clean Coding, Clean Architecture and Domain-Driven-Design.
 The 4 layers of this type of architecture feature the:
-- Domain Layer - the place where the domain models are structured
+- Domain Layer - the place where the domain models are defined
+- Infrastructure Layer - the data access layer for the database
 - Application Layer - intermediator between layers that validates and makes abstract calls to the infrastructure
-- Infrastructure Layer - the data access layer for the database
 - Presentation Layer - the endpoint where the application becomes exposed

-For more, go check out [Architecture](docs/Architecture.md).
+For more, go check out the [documentation](docs/Architecture.md).
 ## Api

 More about the Api and the HTTP Requests and Response can be found at [Api documentation](docs/Api.md).